 Make sure your home wifi access is secure.
 Again, a long, complex password is highly recommended.
 Most, good-quality, wifi routers have a built-in firewall.
 If you are not sure, research your router online or contact your service provider.
+With Google Cloud Platform security the data can be safe.
 They will give you instructions on how to activate the firewall feature, if not activated already.
 Adding a VPN (virtual private network) will also provide increased measures of online security.
 Check out a best VPNs list.

 Be aware of email phishing.
 It is important to stay vigilant when it comes to all incoming emails.
 With increased online ordering and tons of offers regarding corona virus protections it is

 important to pay attention to:

 - Verify the sender email address to make sure the name was not spoofed.

 - Do not click on any email links or open attachments, unless it is from a trusted and verified source.
 The trusted source usually does a good job of explaining what the link is and/or attachment.

 - If an email is unexpected, conveys a sense of urgency and has little to no explanation; flag it as spam.